konflux-ci/konflux-ci/README.md

 To add it through the Konflux UI:

-1. Login as user2 and navigate to your application and component.
+1. :gear: Login as user2 and navigate to your application and component.

-2. Click the `Integration tests` tab.
+2. :gear: Click the `Integration tests` tab.

-3. Click `Actions` and select `Add Integration test`.
+3. :gear: Click `Actions` and select `Add Integration test`.

-4. Fill in the fields:
+4. :gear: Fill in the fields:

 * Integration test name: a name of your choice
 * GitHub URL: `https://github.com/konflux-ci/testrepo`
 * Revision: `main`
 * Path in repository: `integration-tests/testrepo-integration.yaml`

-5. Click `Add Integration test`.
+5. :gear: Click `Add Integration test`.

 Alternatively, you can create it using `kubectl`.
 The manifest is stored in `test/resources/demo-users/user/ns2/integration-test-hello.yaml`:

-1. Verify the `application` field contains your application name.
+1. :gear: Verify the `application` field contains your application name.

-2. Deploy the manifest:
+2. :gear: Deploy the manifest:

 ```bash
 kubectl create -f .test/resources/demo-users/user/ns2/integration-test-hello.yaml
 ```

-You can now post a `/retest` comment on your GitHub PR, and once the `pull-request` pipeline is done, you should see your new integration test being triggered alongside the one you had before.
+:gear: Post a `/retest` comment on your GitHub PR, and once the `pull-request` pipeline is done, you should see your new integration test being triggered alongside the one you had before.